d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 * Sequence models need state initialization for training.
 * Between sequential models you need to ensure to detach the gradient, to ensure that the automatic differentiation does not propagate effects beyond the current sample.
 * A simple RNN language model consists of an encoder, an RNN model and a decoder.
-* Gradient clipping prevents gradient explosion (but it cannot fix vanishing gradients).
+* Gradient clipping prevents gradient explosion.
 * Perplexity calibrates model performance across variable sequence length.
 It is the exponentiated average of the cross-entropy loss.
 * Sequential partitioning typically leads to better models.